 It also has a cooling SensICE cover that dissipates heat at the surface and a lofted organic wool topper that helps regulate body temperature.

-This mattress is top-of-the-line and the price reflects the quality coming in at $10,799.99.
+This mattress is top-of-the-line and the price reflects the quality at $10,799.99.
 If you do the math of the life of this quality mattress, it costs a little more than just $1,000 per year for superior quality and comfort.
 I get not everyone can afford this level of quality and comfort.
 That being said, Prana offers premium mattresses for as low as $1,329.99.

 Essentia is an amazing mattress that offers organic mattresses without compromise.
 Featuring patented Beyond Latex™ organic foams enhanced with activated quartz for Active Cooling and EMF Protection.
 These certified organic mattresses offer a unique sleep experience that provides ultimate support, unmatched deep sleep, luxurious comfort, and clean bedroom air, using certified organic ingredients.

-Although I don’t personally own an Essentia mattress yet, I have tried them in 3 different showrooms.
+Although I don’t own an Essentia mattress yet, I have tried them in 3 different showrooms.
 They are really comfortable, especially if you like the memory foam therapeutic type feel.

 Their mattress price range starts at $2,448.00.
 Remember, you get what you pay for, and investing in quality isn’t cheap.